coatesap/credit-card-validator/README.md

 Data preparation
 ----------------
-- Non-numeric characters, including spaces removed from:
+This class does some simple preparation of your card data.
+This includes removing non-numeric characters, including spaces, from:
-- - Card number
+- The card number
-- - CVC/CV2
+- The CVC/CV2 value
-- - Expiry date parts
+- The card expiry date

 Validation Checks
 -----------------
+This class also checks:
 - That the card hasn't expired
 - A valid CVC/CV2 security code has been supplied
 - The card number passes the Luhn check